common-workflow-language/cwl-v1.2/concepts.md

 validate against the document's declared version.
 Implementations should allow workflows to reference documents of both newer and older CWL versions (up to the highest version of CWL supported by that implementation).
-Where the runtime enviroment or runtime behavior has changed between versions, for that portion of the execution an implementation must provide runtime enviroment and behavior consistent with the document's declared version.
+Where the runtime environment or runtime behavior has changed between versions, for that portion of the execution an implementation must provide runtime environment and behavior consistent with the document's declared version.
 An implementation must not expose a newer feature when executing a document that specifies an older version that does not include that feature.